Adapt Specific Nuisance and Excessive Lighting Bylaws in Quinte West

 Whether it is a pleasant spring evening or a warm summer night, the lights are so glaringly bright that it is impossible to spend time in my own yard without being overwhelmed by the glare.
 My personal sanctuary and the simple joys of being outside have been significantly disrupted by this constant and intrusive lighting.

 I have lived at my property for 29 years and have never encountered an issue like this before.
-While I have taken photographs of the problem, they do not fully capture the intensity and harshness of the light as experienced in person.
+While I have taken photographs of the problem, they did not fully capture the intensity and harshness of the light as experienced in person.

-This problem affects not only my home but also the broader community here in Quinte West.
+This problem affected not only my home but also the broader community here in Quinte West.
 Light pollution is not merely an inconvenience; it has well-documented impacts on the environment, wildlife, and the health of residents.
 According to research published by the American Medical Association, excessive exposure to artificial lighting can increase the risk of sleep disorders and certain chronic illnesses by disrupting the body’s natural circadian rhythm.

 It took me taking to social media platforms to encourage the building owner to make the changes.